unfoldingWord/unfoldingWord.github.io-old/pages/content/udb.md

   [Creative Commons Attribution-Share Alike 4.0 License](http://creativecommons.org/licenses/by-sa/4.0).
 ---

 The Unlocked Dynamic Bible is an open-licensed version of the Bible that is intended to provide a "functional" understanding of the Bible.
-It attemepts to increase the translator's understanding of the text by translating theological terms as descriptive phrases.
+It attempts to increase the translator's understanding of the text by translating theological terms as descriptive phrases.

 The Unlocked Dynamic Bible is intended to be used together with the [Unlocked Literal Bible][ulb] to provide a more robust view of both the form and function of the original texts.